Apryse-Samples/apryse-server-signature-idp-sample/README.md

 # Apryse Server Signature IDP Sample

-This project is a Node.js application that demonstrates how to perform specific tasks.
-Below are the instructions for setting up the project, installing dependencies, and running the sample code.
+This project is a Node.js application that serves as a sample for detecting form fields in scanned documents and verifying the presence of a wet signature.
+The following instructions guide you through setting up the project, installing dependencies, and running the sample code.

 ## Getting Started